imccowan/sublime_cvs/README.md

 **cache_length**: The number of seconds of time to cache CVS statuses - tweaking this may help computers with slower hard drives.
 Default: 5

-**enable_menus**: Set to true if context-menu entries should be enabled.
-Default: true

 **diff_unified_output**: Set to true if CVS diff should output in unified format.
 Default: false

 **cvs_status_new_file**: If the output from CVS status should be displayed in a new file, rather than a panel.
 Allowed values: 'always', 'foldersonly', 'never'.
 Default: never